-Tyfu Dyfi – food, nature and wellbeing is a Welsh Government funded Enabling Natural Resources and Well-being (ENRaW) project – it started in Sept 2021 and will end on the 30th of June, 2023.
+This is the home page for Tyfu Dyfi – food, nature and wellbeing.
+A Welsh Government funded Enabling Natural Resources and Well-being (ENRaW) project that ran from the 1st of September 2021 to the 30th of September, 2023.

-The aim of the project is to increase the number of growing sites in the Dyfi Biosphere area for food, nature and well-being.
-All activities relate to establishing growing sites, involving the local community, and supporting the development of short supply chains.
+The aim of the project was to increase the number of growing sites in the Dyfi Biosphere area for food, nature and well-being.
+All activities related to sustainability, establishing growing sites, involving the local community, and supporting the development of short supply chains.

 In keeping with a UNESCO biosphere project, Tyfu Dyfi looks to the future but seeks to learn from the past.
 In other words, we view our local food system through an agroecological lens.